min2ha/ukwa-site/content/target/58051/index.en.md

   "subject": null
 }

-# Guardian, The: Children waiting up to 18 months for mental health treatment – CQC

 News article discussing a report from the Care Quality Commission a NHS watchdog detailing that children with mental health wait up to 18 months to be treated